AlpenmeisterCustoms/AlpenmeisterS-v2/README.md

-# Alpenmeister's S v2 Controller
+# Alpenmeister S v2 Controller
-formerly known as Meisterbox S
+also known as Meisterbox S

 ![A closed leverless controller with a shell printed in black.
 The controller has a lid with a embossed logo.
 The shell has two clasps for closing.
 The controller itself has 14 black or white buttons with low profile keycaps.](https://github.com/AlpenmeisterCustoms/AlpenmeisterS-v2/blob/main/pictures/meisterboxSv2_closed_front.png "Overview of the Alpenmeister S v2 Controller")
 ![A open leverless controller with a shell printed in black.
 The controller has a lid with a embossed logo.
 The shell has two clasps for closing.
 The controller itself has 14 black or white buttons with low profile keycaps.](https://github.com/AlpenmeisterCustoms/AlpenmeisterS-v2/blob/main/pictures/meisterboxSv2_open_front.png "Overview of the Alpenmeister S v2 Controller")